fpottier/pprint/README.md

    http://www.cs.uu.nl/~daan/pprint.html
    http://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf

-To install PPrint, type "make -C src install". ocamlfind is required.
+To install PPrint, type `make install`. `ocamlfind` is required.

-The documentation for PPrint is built by "make doc" and is found in the file doc/index.html.
+The documentation for PPrint is built by `make doc` and is then found in the file `src/doc/index.html`.